mvolkmann/blog/src/zig.md

 Unit tests can be included in source files in order to test the functions they define.

+Each test is described by the `test` keyword followed by a function name or a test description string and a block of code that uses the `expect` function to make assertions.

 Tests are executed by running `zig test {file-name}.zig`.

-If a test fails, the remaining tests are not executed, the message "Test [{m}/{n}] test.{test-description}...
-FAIL (TestUnexpectedResult)" is output, and a stack trace is output that shows the failing `expect`.

 Here is a basic example: